rstacruz/rspec-repeat/README.md

 ### Attaching to features

 This will make all `spec/features/` retry thrice.
-Perfect for stubborn Poltergeist/Selenium tests.
+Perfect for Poltergeist/Selenium tests that intermittently fail for no reason.

 ```rb
 # rails_helper.rb or spec_helper.rb